jennifer griffin jennifer griffin

 This work helps you step off the treadmill of more, more, more and return to a pace your body can actually sustain.

-Not by quitting your life.
+Not by blowing up your life.

 But by learning how to listen before you break.